Hendrix-CS/csci235/index.md

 grades are earned based on completed passing assignments, as follows:

 * To earn an A in the course, a student will:
-  * Complete all nine projects
+  * Complete all ten projects
   * Complete the final project
   * Submit a course feedback form
   * Ask six presentation questions